 There are many other forms of Maple's loop statement.
-Here is a form of the loop that steps its way through all the elements of some data structure.
+Here is a form that steps its way through all the elements of some data structure.

-for index\variable in data\structure do sequence\of\Maple\commands od
+for index\variable in data\structure do sequence\of\Maple\commands end for fruit in [plum, apple, pineapple, grape, watermelon] do length(fruit)